fastapi/fastapi/docs/tutorial/sql-databases.md

 Pydantic's `orm_mode` will tell the Pydantic *model* to read the data even if it is not a `dict`, but an ORM model (or any other arbitrary object with attributes).

-This way, Instead of only trying to get the `id` value from a `dict`, as in:
+This way, instead of only trying to get the `id` value from a `dict`, as in:

 ```Python
 id = data["id"]